01 of 09

-First, find the right kind of elderberry shrub!
-If you have one that you've planted, that's great.
-Otherwise, identify the elderberry bush before... picking anything.
-Remember that raw elderberry can cause nausea, so resist the urge to sample the berries.
-Also, don't confuse elderberry with the toxic water hemlock, Cicuta mexicana.
+If you have planted your own elderberry bush, that's great.
+Otherwise, identify the elderberry bush before picking anything, as it's easy to confuse elderberry with the toxic water hemlock, Cicuta mexicana.
 You can tell the difference because water hemlock's stems are hollow with purple stripes.
 All parts of water hemlock are toxic, so don't touch the plant.
+Remember that raw elderberry can cause nausea, so resist the urge to sample the berries.

+You'll want to pick only ripe elderberries.
 The berries are ripe when they are a deep purple-black color and slightly soft to the touch.
 Use scissors to snip off the purple berry clusters with stems intact.
 This makes it easier to strip the berries from the "umbrells," the umbrella-like, delicate stems that they grow on.
-Use the large central stem as a handle while cleaning off the berries.Continue to 3 of 8 below.
+Use the large central stem as a handle while cleaning off the berries.Continue to 4 of 9 below.

-Take the berries, remove any bits of stem that got into the bowl (within reason), and place them in a large colander.
+Remove any bits of stem that got into the bowl, and place them in a large colander.
 Rinse well with plenty of cold running water and drain.
-Place them into a container that you can tip into your tincture jar easily.

 Optional: Take a potato masher or put the berries in your blender and mash them a bit.
-This applies only for fresh berries, not if you're using dried.Continue to 5 of 8 below.
+This applies only to fresh berries, not if you're using dried.Continue to 6 of 9 below.

 Pack the Jar With Elderberries

-Take the washed elderberries and put them into a clean, dry mason jar.
-Fill the jar loosely with the berries up to about one inch from the neck of the jar.Continue to 6 of 8 below.
+Spoon or pour the washed elderberries into a clean, dry mason jar.
+Fill the jar loosely with the berries up to about one inch from the neck of the jar.Continue to 7 of 9 below.

 Pour Vodka Over the Berries

-Take your 100-proof vodka or spirit of choice and pour it over the berries, covering them and adding about an inch of vodka over the top of the berries.
-Fill the jar almost to the brim with vodka.Continue to 7 of 8 below.
+Pour 100-proof vodka or spirit of choice over the berries, covering them completely.
+Fill the jar almost to the brim with alcohol.Continue to 8 of 9 below.